Omarrichi/Studium/BuS Notes/Tutorial_04_English.md

 *Solution 3*

+1. If the only purpose of the device is to display the weather, Programmed I/O can be used effectively.
+While Interrupt Driven I/O and DMA are also viable, they may be unnecessarily complex for this simple task.
+2. To read the values every 5 minutes, you can set a timer to read the sensor’s registers at 5-minute intervals.
+3. If you want to read the values only when they change, an Interrupt Driven I/O solution is better.
+This way, the sensor will notify the processor only when the data changes, avoiding unnecessary reads.
+4. If the board is battery powered, avoid using Programmed I/O as it consumes more power due to constant polling.
+Instead, use Interrupt Driven I/O, which allows the CPU to remain idle most of the time, conserving battery life.

 *Task 4*

 A typical sound card is working at 48 kHz with each sample being stored on 16 bits.
 The sound card controller is using two buffers.
 While the first buffer is used for playing sounds on the sound card, the other one is being filled by the driver.
 The drivers is using DMA to copy audio date from the kernel to the audio controller